JasonDormier/server-deployment-practice/README.md

 -Getting started
    1. git clone https://github.com/JasonDormier/server-deployment-practice.git
    1. npm install express supertest dotenv jest
-   1. create .env file and set PORT=<varible>
+   1. create .env file and set `PORT=3000` or a port of your choosing
-   1. to test locally use nodemon, npm install -g nodemon if nodemon is not installed.
+   1. to test locally use nodemon, npm install -g nodemon if nodemon is not installed -Testing
--Testing
-   1. run command <`npm test`> from root directory in your terminal.
+   1. run command `npm test` from root directory in your terminal

 ### Github